ngs-doo/revenj/tutorials/revenj-tutorial-nosql-documents.md

       string(50) operator;
     }

-is supported and will have a snapshot of Invoice as a column in the table, while pointer syntax is currently not allowed (in the future pointer syntax will probably be used to merge aggregate events with ordinary events).
+is supported and will have a snapshot of Invoice as a column in the table, while pointer syntax will create a reference to other event/aggregate (this aggregate needs to disallow delete and URI changes to be referencable in such a way).

 While these are the basics, with the introduction of couple other concepts, modeling can be improved and eased greatly.
 Mixin concept has various applications, and one of them is to provide polymorphism in the database.